 23. Garganey

-The garganey is a small dabbling duck that is spread across many parts of Europe and the Palearctic region.
-It is a strictly migratory bird, meaning that its entire population will migrate for the winter.
+The garganey is a small dabbling duck spread across many parts of Europe and the Palearctic region.
+It is a strictly migratory bird whose entire population will migrate for the winter.

-The garganey will fly to southern Africa, India, Bangladesh, and Australasia for the winter season of the Northern hemisphere.
+The garganey will fly to southern Africa, India, Bangladesh, and Australasia for the Northern hemisphere’s winter season.
 In these countries, large flocks of the garganey can be found.

-This type of migration is necessary for the garganey in order to survive the cold winter months in the Northern hemisphere.
+This type of migration is necessary for the garganey to survive the cold winter months in the Northern Hemisphere.

 Kingdom | Animalia |